SuicV/CirclesJS/README.md

 2. second argument is a **Object** contain the circle attributes
 3. third argument is the percentage to fill

+**Note** when you wanna draw a time circle you have to set a time stamp in seconds or convert a time in form "HH:MM:SS" to a time stamp using STimeToTimeStamp function take as parameter : string present time in the form above

 #### Available attributes for the second argument
 **Attributes of the circle**
 > valueType

 used to determinate type of the value that will the circle draw this argument **obligated**, you can use the following const
-* NUMB : to draw a number
+* NUMB : to draw a number circle
-* PERC : to draw a percentage
+* PERC : to draw a percentage circle
+* TIME : to draw a time circle

 > maxValue